LAF News Blog

 Stay up to date on LAF!

-From Nov 14-16, LAF held a series of events in Boston to honor the 2013 Olmsted Scholars, landscape architecture students who were nominated by their faculty for demonstrating exceptional leadership potential.
-Thirty-seven of this year’s 67 Olmsted Scholars traveled from across the U.S. and Canada to participate.
-Perhaps National Olmsted Scholar Leann Andrews best summarized the energy and camaraderie felt by all with, “This past week was nothing short of amazing.”
+On Nov 5-6, LAF held a series of events in Chicago to honor the 2015 Olmsted Scholars, landscape architecture students who were nominated by their faculty for demonstrating exceptional leadership potential.
+Thirty-four of this year’s 72 Olmsted Scholars traveled from across the U.S. and Canada to participate.

 Thank you to the generous Olmsted Scholars Program sponsors whose support makes the financial awards and events like these possible.
-Photos from the Annual Benefit (now posted) and other Olmsted Scholar events (coming soon) can be found on LAF’s Flickr Photostream.
+Photos from the Annual Benefit and other Olmsted Scholar events can be found on LAF’s Flickr Photostream.

 Subscribe to an RSS Feed for this post's comments, and find out when someone responds.